TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/python/index.md

 ---
-title: File IO in Python
+title: File Input Output in Python
 layout: default
 last-modified: 2020-05-02
-featured-image:
+featured-image: file-input-output-in-every-language.jpg
-tags: [python, file-io]
+tags: [python, file-input-output]
 authors:
   - noah11012

 ---

 Welcome to the [File Input Output](https://sampleprograms.io/projects/file-input-output) in [Python](https://sampleprograms.io/languages/python) page!
 Here, you'll find the source code for this program as well as a description of how the program works.